gylxan/portfolio/README.md

 | NEXT_PUBLIC_EXPERIENCES       | List of experiences at companies and positions shown on the experiences page                                                                           | `[{"company":"Company","url":"https://company-url.com","positions":[{"name":"Frontend Developer","startDate":"January 2020", "endData": "January 2023 (optional)", "tasks":["Develop this","Another task"]}]}]`                                                                                                                                                                                                                                                                                                                                                 |

 ## Colors

 All colors can be changed in the `globals.css` for your own design.
 We use three main colors for styling the elements (`--primary`, `--secondary(-ghost)` and `--tertiary`) and a color for the background (`--background`).

 When you change the colors in the `globals.css` you have to adjust them in the `manifest.json`, too.

 ## Manifest

-To customize the portfolio for your needs,
+To customize the portfolio for your needs, you have to adjust the `manifest.json` and define your icons and colors there.
+Check also the `_document.tsx` for your customizations.

 ## Start developing